Omm7/dada-biriyani-resturant/README.md

-# 🍽️ Numm Numm Resturant - Restaurant Website
+# ☕ ekaiva bakehouse - Aesthetic Cafe Website

-A modern, fully responsive, and beautifully animated restaurant website built with React.js.
-Features smooth animations, an interactive menu, shopping cart functionality, and a professional design perfect for any restaurant business.
+A modern, fully responsive, and beautifully animated cafe website built with React.js.
+Features smooth animations, an interactive menu, shopping cart functionality, and a cozy aesthetic design perfect for any cafe or bakehouse.

 ## ✨ Features